juliusoh/lfz-full-stack-lessons/exercises/node-fs-readfile/README.md

 This lesson introduces the `fs` module built into Node.js, allowing JavaScript programs to access and manipulate the operating system's files.

+### Quiz

+After completing this exercise, you should be able to discuss or answer the following questions:

+- What is a directory?
+- What is a relative file path?
+- What is an absolute file path?
+- What module does Node.js include for manipulating the file system?

 ### Before You Begin

 Be sure to check out a new branch (from `master`) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).
 Then navigate to the `exercises/node-fs-readfile` directory in your terminal.